Why Pro Seal 896 is the Best Concrete Sealer for Exposed Aggregate

 The amount of water in a concrete mix is more than sufficient to achieve complete hydration.
 However, the problem is keeping it in there for long enough for it to do it's thing.
 ProSeal 896 is a breathable membrane that slows the evaporation of moisture from the slab.
 Nata certified laboratory results show that concrete treated with Pro Seal 896 retain at least 75% of the initial moisture over a 72 hour period.
 This ensures more complete cement hydration, which means stronger concrete, with less dry shrinkage & cracking.

-For the best results seal exposed aggregate with ProSeal 896 concrete sealer as soon as possible to lock in the maximum amount of moisture.
+For the best results seal with ProSeal 896 exposed aggregate concrete sealer as soon as possible to lock in the maximum amount of moisture. to be a problem.

 Pro Seal 896 Eliminates Efflorescence